ProfPorkins/Coronavirus-NanoForce/docs/High-Level.md

 There are three additional pieces to the overall architecture.
 The are services to support loading and retrieval of assets, playing of sound and music, and loading and maintenance of game configuration settings.
 Each of these are described below.

-All three of these services are implemented as Singletons.
-I know it is popular to shame the use of Singletons, but the technique works well for these.
+All three of these services are implemented as singletons.
+I know it is popular to shame the use of singletons, but the technique works well for these.
 For each of these, there should only ever be the possibility of one of them existing, and each of these needs to be available to many parts of the game code.
-I did consider making something of a service architecture instead of using Singletons, but that was going to be more work and more complexity for no additional benefit that I could see.
+I did consider making something of a service architecture instead of using singletons, but that was going to be more work and more complexity for no additional benefit that I could see.

 ## Configuration (class `Configuration`)